awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `TaskRoleArn`  <a name="cfn-ecs-taskdefinition-taskrolearn"></a>
-The Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that grants containers in the task permission to call AWS APIs on your behalf\.
+The Amazon Resource Name \(Arn\) of an AWS Identity and Access Management \(IAM\) role that grants containers in the task permission to call AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)